prabhanj08/Pandas/README.md

 # Jupyter
-This repository contains exercise related to python lib's
+This repository contains exercise related to python Pandas